Outpatient Child/Adolescent Psychiatry

 - Child Psychiatry Consultation/Liaison Service

-CAP fellows gain experience in the role of consultation/liaison with pediatric colleagues at Tufts Children's Hospital.
+CAP fellows gain experience in the role of consultation/liaison with pediatric colleagues at Tufts Medical Center.
 Fellows evaluate children with serious medical illnesses, including on the inpatient pediatric ward, the Pediatric ICU (PICU), and the Pediatric Bone Marrow Transplant Unit service.
 CAP fellows also support emergency evaluations of children in the Tufts MC Emergency Department and serve a teaching role with the Tufts MC Adult Psychiatry residents.
 Tufts MC fellows also collaborate with Cambridge Health Alliance CAP fellows, who also rotate on our Tufts MC Consult Liaison (C/L) service.

 Tour the Pediatric Emergency Department >